La Parguera at Sunset – Magical

 You can visit the Paradise SCUBA web site for more information.

-If you don’t want to snorkel, but only want to go to the biobay, Paradise SCUBA offers this at 6:30pm for $30/person.
-There is a minimum of 6 people for this trip.
+If you don’t want to snorkel, but only want to go to the biobay, Paradise SCUBA offers this at a reduced cost.

 It is a little tricky to find — Once you’re in La Parguera, as you turn right at the end of Road 304 in town, go slowly and watch for a wall on the right side of the road, just across from Villa Parguera.
 The driveway for Paradise SCUBA is a sharp right turn up a steep hill.
 They have some parking right in front of the dive shop.